{{trans:65ce1843b997e0b7d7b11092670a54ab_1}} image{{trans:65ce1843b997e0b7d7b11092670a54ab_1}} image{{trans:65ce1843b997e0b7d7b11092670a54ab_1}} image

 CIF Israel Peace Project 2022 article.pdf

-Since 2023, the association has been holding hybrid meetings (via Zoom and in person) four to five times a year, including a face-to-face meeting with the participants upon their arrival in May and at the conclusion of the exchange program.
+Since 2023, CIF Israel has been holding hybrid meetings (via Zoom and in person) four to five times a year, including an in-person meeting with the participants upon their arrival in May and at the conclusion of the program.

-A professional-cultural-social seminar of Mediterranean branches planned to be held in Nicosia, Cyprus, during a long weekend in March 2025, was postponed to April and ultimately canceled due to cost and scheduling issues.
+A professional, cultural, and social seminar of Mediterranean branches that was planned to take place in Nicosia, Cyprus, during a long weekend in March 2025 was postponed to April and eventually canceled at this stage due to cost and time constraints.

 International Organization News:

-The list of 2026 programs is available at the international website under the PROGRAMS section.
+The list of IPEPs for 2026 is available on the international website under the link PROGRAMS.

-The next international conference will take place in India in November 2025.
-Conference announcement:
+The most recent international conference was held in India in November 2025:

 36th CIF conference- Presentation .pdf

-A special conference to mark the 70th anniversary of CIPUSA will be held in the USA in 2026.
+A special conference marking the 70th anniversary of the CIPUSA organization will take place in the United States in July 2026.

-In 2023, meetings were held in person during the conference in Germany (June 2023).
+Meetings in 2023 were held in person at the conference in Germany (June 2023).

-Since the beginning of 2025, several international meetings have been held virtually.
+Since the beginning of 2025, several international meetings have been held virtually and at the conference in India.

 CIF Annual Report 2024.pdf